libbitcoin/libbitcoin-system/doc/sphinx/blockchain.rst

        block_info info              // Status and depth of block );

-The full sourcecode can be found in examples/initchain.cpp.
+The full sourcecode can be found in :ref:`examples_initchain`.

 Fetch and Display Block Info
 ============================